 Heritage Christian Fellowship, San Clemente, CA

 The Prayer and Healing Center is a place to encounter the living God.
+People often describe it as a spa for your spirit.
 It offers 3 powerful ministries, designed to draw you closer to God.
-During your visit, you can experience all 3 ministries.
-People often say, it’s like going to a spiritual spa.
+During your visit, you can experience them all.

 - Soaking Room Ministry